MAS4AI/README_CAPSTONE/README.md

 This is a speaker enhancement model implemented using the SpeechBrain library, specifically designed for the task of audio enhancement.

-# Model Architecture
+## Model Architecture

 The underlying architecture of the pretrained model is SepFormer, a transformer-based model for speech separation.
 SepFormer is a cutting-edge model architecture used in audio enhancement tasks.
-# Training
+## Training
 The model was trained on the WHAMR! dataset, a large-scale speech enhancement dataset that includes a wide range of different noisy audios.
 The model learns to separate the speaker's voice from the background noise during training, which then allows it to enhance the clarity of speakers in unseen audio data.
 The model was trained using a specific loss function optimized for speech enhancement, with noisy audio as inputs and a clean version of the audio as the output.
 It was trained for several epochs until the performance on a validation set stopped improving.
-# Pretrained Model
+## Pretrained Model
 In this project, we utilize the speechbrain/sepformer-whamr-enhancement model, a pre-trained model that is hosted in the SpeechBrain's repository.
 A pre-trained model is a model that was trained on a large benchmark dataset to solve a problem similar to the one that we want to solve.
-Accordingly, you can use it to bootstrap your own learning process.
+Accordingly, you can use it to bootstrap our own learning process.
 This model is trained with the WHAMR! dataset, which is a large-scale, multi-speaker, multi-channel, reverberant dataset for speech separation and recognition.
 The SepFormer architecture used in this pre-trained model is a state-of-the-art method for speech separation tasks.
 It is based on the Transformer architecture, which utilizes self-attention mechanisms and has demonstrated remarkable performance in numerous tasks across different domains.
 The advantage of using a pre-trained model is twofold:
 -	Saves time and resources: Training a model from scratch requires a lot of computational resources (high-end GPUs) and can take a significant amount of time, depending on the architecture of the model and the size of the dataset.
 By using a pre-trained model, we save a lot of time as we don't have to train the model from scratch.